-Sunday, April 30, 2023 3:30 - 5:00 pm Location: The Rail Line (530 S Clinton St, Syracuse, NY 13202)
+Sunday, April 30, 2023 3:30 - 5:00 pm Location: The Rail Line (530 S Clinton St, Syracuse, NY 13202) Total Attendees: 56 (5 non-voting: nonmembers or underage) 44 in person, 12 Zoom

 I. Call to Order

 Frank Cetera, Board President, called the meeting to order at approximately 3:35 pm and welcomed attendees.
 He explained that we would have an election by ballot at this Annual Meeting due to having fewer nominees than seats available.
 This is a change in plans, as one member originally nominated by the Board withdrew her candidacy due to a newly emerged conflict of interest.
 We will call for nominations from the floor and conduct an election by ballot.